atk4/data/docs/conditions.rst

 -----------

 Using the Model::addCondition method is the basic way to limit the model scope of records.
-Under the hood Agile Data utilizes a special set of classes (BasicCondition and CompoundCondition) to apply the conditions as filters on records retrieved.
+Under the hood Agile Data utilizes a special set of classes (Condition and CompoundCondition) to apply the conditions as filters on records retrieved.
 These classes can be used directly and independently from Model class.

 .. php:method:: scope()